alexandrainst/ragger/README.md

 - The `RagSystem` class in the `rag_system` module is the main entry point for the RAG system, and orchestrates all the other parts.
-- The `Demo` class in the `demo` module wraps the `RagSystem` in a Gradio demo that can be accessed in the browser.
 - The `DocumentStore` class in the `document_store` module is a database with documents.
 - The `Embedder` class in the `embedder` module converts documents to embeddings.
 - The `EmbeddingStore` class in the `embedding_store` module is a database with embeddings.
 - The `Generator` class in the `generator` module generates answers from a query and a list of relevant documents.
+- The `Demo` class in the `demo` module wraps the `RagSystem` in a Gradio demo that can be accessed in the browser.

 The `DocumentStore`, `Embedder`, `EmbeddingStore` and `Generator` classes are all abstract, and can be subclassed to a concrete implementation, which depends on the concrete use case.
 Here are the currently supported concrete classes:

-- `Embedder`:
-    1. `E5Embedder`, which embeds the documents using an E5 sentence transformer model.
 - `DocumentStore`:
     1. `JsonlDocumentStore`, which assumes the document store is a single JSONL file on disk, which is loaded into memory.